Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings: Empirical Strategy and Model Specifications

 \section{Empirical Strategy and Model Specifications}

-We employed three main empirical methods to analyze the paid ad shutoff experiments across GameSpace's six different apps: difference-in-difference estimation (DiD), an event study (ES), and fixed effects panel regressions.
-We describe the details of each method and the corresponding model specifications in the three different subsections below.
+We employed two main empirical methods to analyze the paid ad shutoff experiments across GameSpace's six different apps: an event study and fixed effects panel regressions.
+We describe the details of each method and the corresponding model specifications below.